freegnu/jkernel-old/readme.md

 ![](http://i.imgur.com/wL5ZTfu.png)

 To install: place the files in ~/.ipython/kernels/jkernel directory.
-Open `ipython notebook` from that directory.
+Make sure that the path to jconsole in the script is okay.
+Open `ipython notebook` from this directory.

 Install pexpect module for Python.